williamweckl/nasa_exploration_rovers_control/README.md

 It seems a little complex, but don't worry if you make some mistakes when writing this file, the system can handle most of them.
 But you will have a chance to review the instructions before confirming the submission.

-This confirmation is important because the commands after being sent take about 8 minutes to reach the probes if you are exploring Mars.
+This confirmation is important because the commands after being sent take about 8 minutes to reach the rovers if you are exploring Mars.

 ### The commands input file